Milliliters to cups (us) conversion table

 - 15 ml = 1 tablespoon

 That 250 ml line is the one that trips everyone.
 On a metric cup it’s exactly one.
-On the US scale it’s a touch over.
+On the US scale it’s 1.06, a touch over.
 Small, but real.
+And 500 ml lands at 2.11 US cups, so half a liter isn’t quite the tidy “two cups” people assume.

 How to use it

 Punch your milliliter value into the input and the cup result shows instantly.
 There’s a toggle for US versus metric cups so you match whatever your recipe expects.
-The reference table below has the common ml amounts (60, 125, 250, 500, 750, 1000) already converted, so for standard measures you can just read it off.
+The conversion table above has the common ml amounts already worked out, so for standard measures you can just read it off.
 All the math runs in your browser.
 Nothing you type leaves your device, and it works offline once loaded.

 One honest caveat: this converts volume to volume.
 It can’t turn 200 ml of flour into grams, since that depends on the ingredient’s density, so weigh dry baking ingredients for accuracy.
 But when a recipe gives you milliliters and your tools speak cups (or the reverse), this is exactly the tool you want.